spanner/radiant-sites-extension/README.markdown

 Developed from the original `multi_site` extension, itself inspired by the old virtual_domain behaviour (anyone else remember that?)

-This is extension is in development and doesn't work yet.
-It takes our fork of multi_site and adds site templates, import-export, subdomain-creation and other requirements for creating new sites on the fly.
+This is extension is in development and only works in places.
+It takes our fork of multi_site and improves on it here and there.
+Soon it will add site templates, import-export, subdomain-creation and other requirements for creating new sites on the fly.
 Some of these features may later spin off into their own extensions, but we'll start them off together here and see what happens.

+Some of this is likely to move into core, but only the very essential parts that allow sites to happen at all.

 ## Status